cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 // Bind the socket to the local endpoint serverSocket.Bind(localEndPoint);

-// Place the socket in a non-blocking mode serverSocket.Blocking = true;
+// Place the socket in a blocking mode serverSocket.Blocking = true;
 ```